shaun-dm-stewart/LoRaAlarm/README.md

 The remote node is a Heltec WiFi Lora V3.2 board.
 It supports one digital input.
 In my case a passive infra red sensor and two digital outputs that can drive relays to operate say an audible alarm and a light.

 ## Hub
 The hub is a Heltec V3.2 board that acts as a base station for the remote node.
-It relays alarm signal and watchdog information between the remote node and the Console.
+It relays alarm signal and watchdog information between the remote node and the UI.

 ## UI
 The UI is a Cheap Yellow Display that displays alarm status and allows the user to enable and disable the digital outputs at the remote node.